NoxOrg/Nox.Reference/README.md

 ```

-- Create configuration for entity in appropriated folder
+- Create a configuration for an entity in appropriated folder

 ```